The Ilocos Norte and Ilocos region is located at the Northwestern end of Luzon and is home to around 500,000 people.

 Ilocanos occupy a narrow and relatively barren coastal strip of land that is squeezed in between the rugged Cordillera mountain range to the east and the South China Sea to the west.
 Iloco Norte became a separate province in 1818.

-The province and Ilocos region has a long history of trade between Chinese and Japanese well before the Spanish arrived in 1572.
+The province and Ilocos region has a long history of trade between the Chinese and Japanese well before the Spanish arrived in 1572.

 The Augustinian missionaries introduced Christianity to the region and the legacy is many historic and well preserved churches from the 16th century.